 Under the management of Nigel Clough the Brewers gained fame by holding Manchester United to a goalless draw in the FA Cup.
 Clough left for Derby in 2009 but kept the club at such a strong position in the Conference that the inevitable promotion to the Football League came at the end of the season.

 Burton won League Two under Gary Rowett in the 2014/2015 season and then won a successive promotion the following season under Jimmy Floyd Hasselbaink's management.
-Nigel Clough returned to the Brewers when Hasselbaink moved on and kept them in the Championship after their first season but his team were relegated on the final day two seasons ago.
+Nigel Clough returned to the Brewers when Hasselbaink moved on and kept them in the Championship after their first season but his team were relegated on the final day three seasons ago.

-The Manager: Nigel Clough
+The Manager: Jake Buxton

 The Stadium: The Pirelli Stadium (Capacity: 6,900 - Away: 1,800)